socphoenix/pico-midicizer/README.md

 These are wired up in the reverse order of the manuals.
 Working left to right, insert one wire from each button to the bottom eight, then right to left the top eight of each mcp chip.
 The other wire goes to ground on the breadboard.

-Finally the expression pedals.
+Next is the expression pedals.
 Remove these from the organ and cut out the wire used.
 Connect (solder) onto these a positive, output, and ground.
 On our pedals these were as follows:
 > ground: second from the top pin